-A brief rundown of quartz and granite
+Summary of quartz versus granite

-An in-depth look at the pros and cons of quartz
+Pros and cons of quartz

 As with granite, quartz countertops also have their own sets of drawbacks and benefits that go along with them.

 - You can expect to see seams with a quartz counter but they will be less visible if you choose a slab that’s darker in color.

-The benefits and drawbacks of granite
+Pros and cons of granite

 Here are some of the most important drawbacks and benefits of granite that you need to know:

-If you spend some time browsing through the internet you’ll find a range of different reviews about quartz vs granite.
+If you spend some time browsing the internet you’ll find a range of different opinions about quartz vs granite.
 While one homeowner will tell you that you absolutely, positively must get a quartz countertop, another will insist you buy granite counters.

-Both quartz and granite countertop owners are defending their own personal choices with a vengeance because they are so completely pleased with their counters.
+Both quartz and granite countertop owners are defending their own personal choice with a vengeance because they are so completely pleased with their counters.
 At the end of the day, you can walk away from these reviews knowing that choosing either quartz or granite stones will provide you with a countertop that you’ll love!

 When it comes to aesthetics…